Theerapong/Ansible-modules-for-Rapid7-Nexpose/README.md

 •	nexpose01_start_scan.py

-This Python scrip intends for user to specify the IP address of asset or target which will be scanned vulnerabilities.
+This Python scrip will be specified the IP address of asset or target which will be scanned vulnerabilities.

 •	nexpose02_show_assets.py